Child Abuse Hotline Notification

 Note: HFM BOCES has an “opt-out” policy in regards to release of student information

-Parents not wishing information about their child to be used in BOCES publications, releases to the media or on the BOCES web site or social media should write a letter to the principal/director of their child’s HFM BOCES program.
+Parents not wishing information about their child to be used in BOCES publications, releases to the media or on the BOCES website or social media should write a letter to the principal/director of their child’s HFM BOCES program, or use the form below.
 The signed and dated letter should state that directory information about (name of student) should not be released under FERPA.
 You do not have to give a reason.
-This letter must be sent annually.
+This request must be made annually.

 You may download an “opt-out” form here: HFM Photo Opt Out Form

-• A complete list of all student data elements collected by the State is available for public review at NYSED or by writing to the Chief Privacy Officer at NYSED.
+- A complete list of all student data elements collected by the State is available for public review at NYSED or by writing to the Chief Privacy Officer at NYSED.
+A list of all student data elements collected by NYSED is available online.

 In accordance with federal and state laws and regulations regarding the maintenance of student records, the HFM BOCES Board of Education recognizes the legal requirement to protect the confidentiality of student records.
 The District Superintendent shall ensure that the procedures for the confidentiality of student records shall be consistent with federal and state law pursuant to the authority of the Commissioner of Education.
 It is the intent of HFM BOCES to limit the disclosure of information contained in a student’s education records except by prior consent of the student’s parent(s) or guardian(s) or the eligible student, unless otherwise provided by law.